chrishuson/chrishuson.github.io/IB2023/01-Slides-Algebra.md

     1. How much does Joe need to sell to earn $10,000 in a month?

 1. Liz is making thirty shirts for her upcoming family reunion.
 At the reunion she is selling each shirt for \$18 apiece.
 If each shirt cost her \$10 apiece to make, how much profit does she make if she only sells 25 shirts at the reunion?

+## Lesson 1.3 Linear equations in context, practice

+Tuesday 13 September 2022

+### Do Now: Complete the following problem in your notebook